wharfkit/website/src/lib/docs/Antelope/Action.md

 ## Usage

-A smart contract `Action` can be created in multiple ways, depending on whether or not the data is serialized.
+A smart contract `Action` can be created in multiple ways, depending on whether the data is serialized or not.

 ```ts
 // Passing in data which contains serialized data (either raw or using a Struct)